 Clay City - Xenia is a very small town located in the state of Illinois.
 With a population of 2,860 people and just one neighborhood, Clay City - Xenia is the 486th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Clay City - Xenia is generally considered to be a blue-collar town.
-35.41% of the Clay City - Xenia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Clay City - Xenia, you'll notice that it is more blue-collar than most other communities in America.
+35.41% of Clay City - Xenia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clay City - Xenia is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Clay City - Xenia who work in office and administrative support (12.40%), architecture and engineering (9.52%), and sales jobs (9.36%).

 The citizens of Clay City - Xenia are slightly less educated than the national average of 21.84% for the average city or town: 16.35% of adults in Clay City - Xenia have a bachelor's degree or advanced degree